FAQs

 How do you define dependent children?

-• is the natural, step, or legally adopted child of the Platinum Cardholder; and
+1. Is your natural, step, or legally adopted child; and

-• is under the age of 18 years at the date Travel commences; or
+1. Is under the age of 19 years at the date of departure for a covered trip; or

 How do you define Spouse?